threefoldfoundation/info_sdk/src/4_tokens/getting_on_stellar.md

 Threefold token is registered under :

+- AssetCode: `TFT`
+- Issuer: `GBOVQKJYHXRR3DX6NOX2RRYFRCUMSADGDESTDNBDS6CDVLGVESRTAC47`

+TFTA is registered under:

-- `AssetCode` TFT
+- AssetCode: `TFTA`
-- `Issuer` GBOVQKJYHXRR3DX6NOX2RRYFRCUMSADGDESTDNBDS6CDVLGVESRTAC47
+- Issuer: `GBUT4GP5GJ6B3XW5PXENHQA7TXJI5GOPW3NF4W3ZIW6OOO4ISY6WNLN2`

 FreeTFT is a separate token with :

-- `AssetCode` FreeTFT
+- AssetCode: `FreeTFT`
-- `Issuer` GCBGS5TFE2BPPUVY55ZPEMWWGR6CLQ7T6P46SOFGHXEBJ34MSP6HVEUT
+- Issuer: `GCBGS5TFE2BPPUVY55ZPEMWWGR6CLQ7T6P46SOFGHXEBJ34MSP6HVEUT`

-Both TFT and FreeTFT are registered on this blockchain, under the domain `threefold.io` .
-Some wallets don't require you to introduce assetcode and issuer, but need this domain name to find back the tokens on the Stellar network.
+TFT, TFTA and FreeTFT are registered on this blockchain, under the domain `threefold.io` .
+Some wallets don't require you to introduce asset code and issuer, but need this domain name to find back the tokens on the Stellar network.

 ## How to buy TFTs